shiwansbhatt/js/README.md

 		 note - (everytime new function will execute these memory phase and execution phase are repeated)

-- js is single threaded
+- js is synchronous, single threaded(code runs one by one at a time)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------